Snowflake-Labs/semantic-model-generator/README.md

 ### Generation - Python

-1. Ensure you have installed the python package.
+1. Ensure you have installed the Python package.
 Note, the version below should be the latest version under the `dist/` directory.
 ```bash
 pip install dist/semantic_model_generator-0.1.7-py3-none-any.whl
 ```
-2. Activate python shell
+2. Activate Python shell
 ```bash
 python
 ```